 Ever wanted a handy comparison between the various SharePoint environments?
 Well, it’s your lucky day!
-In this article, we take a look at the most important differences between SharePoint Online and SharePoint 2016 On-Premises.
+In this article, we take a look at the most important differences between SharePoint Online and SharePoint on-premises.

-The aim?
-To help you and your business make an informed decision on which to choose.
-The strong young pretender versus the powerful, if a little hefty, older cousin, so to speak.
-Your business has specific aims, and these aims will likely drive the choice you make between an On-Premises server or a host in the Cloud.
+We want to help you and your business make an informed decision on which version of SharePoint to choose: the strong young pretender versus the powerful, if a little hefty, older cousin (so to speak).
+Your business has specific aims, and these aims will likely drive the choice you make between an on-premises server or a host in the cloud.

 The choice, in most cases, comes down to what you need crossed with what you can afford.
-In the case of SharePoint On-Premises versus the Cloud, that consideration is an important one.
-The major difference between the two is that to run SharePoint 2016 On-Premises you’ll need more room (metaphorically and literally) and an IT team to maintain the server, to add updates and patches.
+In the case of SharePoint on-premises versus SharePoint Online, that consideration is an important one.
+The major difference between the two is that to run SharePoint on-prem you’ll need more room (metaphorically and literally) and an IT team to maintain the server, to add updates and patches.

 This means a requirement for more people and hardware.
-With the Cloud, your internal resources are reduced; there’s no hardware to buy, which means the IT pros you already have can continue to work at their top level of productivity.
+With SharePoint Online, your internal resources are reduced; there’s no hardware to buy, which means the IT pros you already have can continue to work at their top level of productivity.

 As a business, where your corporate information is stored means a lot.
-Some companies are unwilling or unable to store their information in the Cloud for reasons of legality or compliance—so SharePoint 2016 On-Premises is the more obvious option.
+Some companies are unwilling or unable to store their information in the cloud for reasons of legality or compliance—so SharePoint on-prem is the more obvious option.

-SharePoint On-Premises is maintained by your IT team and is habitually kept up to date with patches and other updates, while its Online counterpart is updated automatically by Microsoft.
-However, the size and number of packages are reduced considerably in SharePoint 2016, and the downtime previously required when running updates has been removed.
+SharePoint on-prem is maintained by your IT team and is habitually kept up to date with patches and other updates, while its Online counterpart is updated automatically by Microsoft.
+However, the size and number of packages are reduced considerably in SharePoint on-prem, and the downtime previously required when running updates has been removed.

 This is an indication of how Microsoft is aware of the different needs of companies and their commitment to ultimately creating a SharePoint platform that’s powerful and light on its feet in any incarnation.

 One of the first considerations for many businesses is what it takes to set up SharePoint from a financial viewpoint.
-Here, we’re getting into the Capex v Opex question.
-If you go with the On-Premises solution you’re looking at the purchase and upkeep of hardware, along with the cost of licenses, etc. Conversely, SharePoint Online is part of an Office 365 plan and is billed monthly per user.
+Here, we’re getting into the Capex vs. Opex question.
+If you go with the on-premises solution you’re looking at the purchase and upkeep of hardware, along with the cost of licenses, etc. Conversely, SharePoint Online is part of a Microsoft 365 plan and is billed monthly per user.

 In contrast, SharePoint Online automatically relies on Microsoft’s built-in redundancy for data centers.

 Creating a customized solution is now much easier to achieve with the advent of the add-in model (previously the app model) than when it was in full trust.
-For SharePoint 2016, the add-in model enables customizations that are compatible with the Cloud and can be run outside of the SharePoint processes.
-So for On-Premises, Cloud or Hybrid SharePoint, customization is a straightforward process.
+For SharePoint on-premises, the add-in model enables customizations that are compatible with the cloud and can be run outside of the SharePoint processes.
+So for on-premises, cloud, or hybrid SharePoint, customization is a straightforward process.

-Full trust farm solutions will remain fully supported in SharePoint 2016 for On-Premises, but this isn’t exactly a recommended strategy as these won’t be of use on the Cloud in any future migration.
+Full trust farm solutions will remain fully supported in SharePoint 2016 on-premises, but this isn’t exactly a recommended strategy as these won’t be of use on the cloud in any future migration.
 The add-in model works differently from full trust and developers will need to adapt to a transition.
-Having done so, developers will be able to make SharePoint customizations Cloud-ready even from an On-Premises-based platform.
+Having done so, developers will be able to make SharePoint customizations cloud-ready even from an on-premises-based platform.

-Microsoft has made it easy to adopt SharePoint Online Apps development by building an Apps service infrastructure, enabling Azure platform as a service (PaaS) and Azure Cloud Services (ACS).
-It seems clear that Microsoft has a vision of Office 365 as a developer platform.
+Microsoft has made it easy to adopt SharePoint Online apps development by building an apps service infrastructure, enabling Azure platform as a service (PaaS) and Azure Cloud Services (ACS).
+It seems clear that Microsoft has a vision of Microsoft 365 as a developer platform.
 They have put a lot of time and innovation into this, including making application program interfaces (APIs) available for Groups and NextGen portals.
 Perhaps the most exciting of these is the Microsoft Graph—formally Office 365 Unified API.

 The advantages of Graph for developers, IT pros, and power users is centered on speed and power of productivity, enabling:

-Partners to customize their Office experience and extend their apps with Office 365 data.
+- Partners to customize their Microsoft experience and extend their apps with Microsoft 365 data

 There are big advantages here that weren’t available before:

-MinRole is a new feature coming to SharePoint On-Premises 2016 that allows SharePoint farm administrators to define each server’s role in a farm topology.
+MinRole is a feature introduced with SharePoint 2016 that allows SharePoint farm administrators to define each server’s role in a farm topology.
 SharePoint automatically configures each server based on the role, and the farm’s performance is based on that topology.